 - when coverage by a former group plan is involuntarily terminated, or

-- during the annual Benefit Choice Period if you have never been enrolled in TRIP.
+- during the annual Benefit Choice Period.

 Enrollment information, including premiums and a summary of benefits, is provided in our TRIP Summary publication that is available through our website.